mergestat/docs/docs/mergestat-lite/reference/github-tables.md

 You must provide an authentication token in order to use the GitHub API tables.
 You can create a personal access token [following these instructions](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-`mergestat` will look for a `GITHUB_TOKEN` environment variable when executing, to use for authentication.
+The `mergestat` command will look for a `GITHUB_TOKEN` environment variable when executing, to use for authentication.
 This is also true if running as a runtime loadable extension.

 ## Rate Limiting